Shannon Noll: 2010–2014: A Million Suns

 In January 2010, Noll announced that he had parted ways with Sony, adding that it was time for a fresh start elsewhere.
 He later signed with Universal Music Australia and released his fourth album A Million Suns on 14 October 2011 which debuted at number eight.
 The lead single "Switch Me On" was co-written by Benji Madden of Good Charlotte, and its music video was filmed in Tokyo.
 "Switch Me On" reached number 42 and was certified gold.
 Three further singles "My Place in the Line", "Living in Stereo" and "Rewind" all failed to chart.
 Noll embarked on his A Million Suns Tour in 2012 to promote the album.
 In April 2012, Noll became a contestant on the twelfth season of Dancing with the Stars Australia and was partnered with professional dancer Elena Samodanova.
 He was forced to withdraw from the competition the following month after suffering a severe spinal injury while rehearsing a lift with Samodanova.

 Noll released the single "Man I Can Trust" on 1 October 2012 to coincide with the release of his autobiography Shannon Noll: So Far, which he wrote with Sydney writer Alan Whiticker.
 The book explores Noll's early days on the family farm, the pain his family suffered following his father's death, his depression and drug usage, as well as the battles he waged against his critics and the music industry.
 From November 2012 to February 2013, Noll embarked on his In My Youth Tour which featured him performing acoustic covers of songs from the '80s that were chosen by his fans.
 In late 2013 Noll became the featured promoter of South Australian retailer Radio Rentals and its sister brand RT Edwards in Queensland.
 The commercials for Radio Rentals and RT Edwards featured Noll singing the Roy Orbison hit "You Got It".
 He embarked on his Invincible Tour in February 2014 and performed a mixture of old and new songs.

+Also in 2014, Noll featured on "Beyond These City Lights", a duet with Australian country rock artist Jayne Denham.
+The single reached number one on Australian country radio and received a Golden Guitar nomination for Vocal Collaboration of the Year at the 2014 awards.

 Noll released "We Only Live Once" in July 2014 as the lead single from his next album, but it did not chart.
 The single's music video featured an appearance by Miss Universe finalist Renae Ayris.
 Noll embarked on his We Only Live Once Tour in September 2014 to support the single's release.